Travel status update

 Night-time entertainment establishments

 Hence June 1, casinos and arcades have been open again, but establishments must comply with the max.
-50% visitor capacity requirement as well as no more than 100 visitors are allowed simultaneously to stay on the premises.
+50% visitor capacity requirement.
 In addition, disinfectants must be available for staff and clients.
 On July 1, the government allowed also nightclubs, hookah i.e. waterpipe bars and other adult entertainment clubs to reopen.
 These entertainment venues serve the public hence beginning of August on the condition that operators ensure the appropriate dispersion, a maximum visitor capacity of 50% as well as following the strict disinfection requirements.

-Hence July 15, no more than 1500 persons may participate in an indoor event.
-The amount public in outdoor events may be up to 2000 persons.
+No more than 750 persons may participate in an indoor event.
+The amount public in outdoor events may be up to 2000 persons (unless a special permission is granted by the Health Board together with local governmental unit and The Government's working committee).
 Disinfectants must be provided and the dispersion requirement must be followed.

-The restriction of 50% occupancy is still in force.
+The restriction of 50% occupancy is still in force for all such premises, that do not provide stationary seating places for all members of the audience.
 Additionally in order to limit the risk of contagion, visitors must be distributed at entrances and exits, bathrooms, leisure areas, and other more popular gathering places.

 Moreover, the government advises the organisers of both indoor and outdoor events to turn to the Health Board for recommendations on additional measures to prevent the spreading of the disease; the Health Board can then monitor the event and advise its organisers.